Gas, Water, & Wastewater

 Gas, Water, & Waste Water Distribution Department

-This department operates and maintains all distribution lines for gas, water and waste water.
+This department operates and maintains all distribution lines for gas, water and wastewater.
 They maintain a gas distribution system of 54 miles of gas mains and all meters in the system.
-A water distribution system of 62.8 miles of water mains and all meters as well as 57.5 miles of waste water mains.
+A water distribution system of 90 miles of water mains and all meters as well as 75 miles of wastewater mains.

 The distribution department reports to state regulatory agencies such as KDHE and KCC.